Similar to America, Europe is also artificially trying to make consumers choose native cars, by making Chinese ones more expensive.

 I mean, vehicle production is a strategic industry.
 There are reasons – aside from domestic politics – why you’d want to have the ability to produce vehicles.
 It’s cheaper for Europe to buy vehicles from China than to build them domestically (though I suppose it’s probably possible for European manufacturers to improve on cost competitiveness relative to where they are now).

 In World War II, American vehicle production capacity was fairly important.
 It wasn’t just the fighting vehicles, but also a lot of unarmored vehicles, trucks and such.
-When Nazi Germany – which was mostly using horses for logistics still – had logistics problems reaching into the Soviet Union, the US had provided a lot of trucks to the Soviet Union, not to mention also providing some to the British and motorizing and mechanizing American forces.
+When Nazi Germany – which was mostly using horses for logistics still – had logistics problems reaching into the Soviet Union, the US had provided a lot of trucks to the Soviet Union that made the Soviet Union reaching the other direction a lot easier, not to mention also providing some to the British and motorizing and mechanizing American forces.

 https://www.historynet.com/studebaker-us6-the-lend-lease-deuce-and-a-half/